SpinnerX/TrialProjects/Intel_Sys.trial_project/README.md

 ## Overview
 For the SJSU Robotics Intelligent Systems trial project, I implemented the pathfinder Dijkstra's algorithm to help solve a maze.
 Which allows users to drag the mouse to see the different kinds of ways the maze could be solved.

-## Resourceful Links
-`https://www.youtube.com/watch?v=KiCBXu4P-2Y&t=286s&ab_channel=WilliamFiset` - useful idea from this YouTube to help with maze generator. \
- `https://youtu.be/sVcB8vUFlmU?si=_65d2dp7PNN2aAZb` - video used as part of the journey in looking into maze generation  \
- `https://www.youtube.com/watch?v=jZQ31-4_8KM&ab_channel=RocketsandRobotics` - video that discusses visually on how maze generation works.

 ## Design
 For this trial project the design was to easily simulate how a maze solver would initially solve a maze, in real-time.
 So, a creative way that I wanted to look into was animating how thhe lines would adjust when the user is allowed to change the ending point.